bruvellu/terebratalia-wnts/2-text/wnt.md

 *wnt7* initiates as a lateral pair of anterior ectodermal stripes that progressively extend around the entire embryo circumference until the early larva (@fig:ligands1 and !@fig:s-ligands1).
 This *wnt7* stripe demarcates the apical--mantle boundary, partially overlapping with *wnt1*- and *engrailed*-expressing cells at the anteriormost region of the mantle lobe ({@fig:doubles}G,H and {!@fig:s-doubles}H; see also [@Vellutini2016-lq]).
-In the early larva, the anterior *wnt7* stripe disappears and a posterior ectodermal stripe appears demarcating the boundary between the subterminal and terminal regions of the pedicle lobe, between the posterior territories of *wnt1* and *wnt5*.
+In the early larva, the anterior *wnt7* stripe disappears, and a posterior ectodermal stripe appears demarcating the boundary between the subterminal and terminal regions of the pedicle lobe, between the posterior territories of *wnt1* and *wnt5*.

 *wnt8* is expressed in a ring of cells in the invaginating endomesoderm and in a broad ectodermal band encircling the late blastula (@fig:ligands2 and !@fig:s-ligands2).
 In the early and mid gastrula, *wnt8* transcripts are cleared from the endomesoderm and from the anterior ectoderm, and two distinct ectodermal domains remain: a pair of broad lateral territories in the apical lobe, and a wide posterodorsal domain in the pedicle lobe.